Policies

 Redaction

-Unless otherwise noted, the Library of Michigan is not responsible for the content of any materials on this site.
-Sensitive or private information inappropriately available on this site is the responsibility of the original author/creator.
-Only requests for redaction from the original author or creator will be considered or acted upon.
-Please contact us if you have a concern or complaint.
+Unless specifically stated, the Library of Michigan is not responsible for the content on this site.
+Any sensitive or private information made available inappropriately is the sole responsibility of the original author or creator.
+Requests for redaction will only be considered if made by the original author or creator.
+If you have concerns, please contact us.